 Eczema is likely to be caused by a combination of things.

 People with eczema often have very dry skin.
 This is because their skin is unable to hold on to moisture.

 This dryness may make the skin more likely to react to certain triggers, causing it to become red and itchy.

 You may be born with a higher chance of developing eczema.
 This could be because of the genes you inherit from your parents.

 If either of your parents or siblings had eczema, you are more likely to develop it.

-Eczema isn't infectious, so it can't be passed on through close contact.
+Eczema is not infectious, so it cannot be passed on through close contact.

 There are a number of things that may trigger your eczema symptoms.
 These can vary from person to person.

 Common triggers include: